chinamike65/hugo-tuolesi/content/book3/book3en.md

 Mastering the requirements of these precepts is called mastery of the discipline.

-(3) It is absolutely impossible to have compassion without compassion.
+(3) It is absolutely impossible to have no compassion.

- Without compassion, you are not qualified to be a guru.
+ Without compassion, one is not qualified to be a guru.

 (4) The place of residence is clean.

  The place of residence is clean, that is, the environment in which the masters who teach and give precepts live should be clean.

-This means that the master's living environment and interpersonal interactions should not affect his own precepts, such as living in a clean place such as a monastery, a mountain or a forest.
+This means that the master's living environment and interpersonal interactions should not affect his own vows, such as living in a clean place such as a monastery, a mountain or a forest.

 39

-(5) Know the timing
+(5) Know the correct timing

-The timing of preaching precepts and teaching the Dharma must be all about timing, as well as seasonal regulations, the appropriate age for precepts, the length of time for offenders, etc. The timing requirements stipulated in the precepts must be mastered.
+TWhen preaching precepts and teachings, we need to talk about timing, as well as seasonal regulations, the appropriate age for taking vows, and the length of time for retreat, etc.
+The temporal requirements specified in the precepts must be mastered.

 For example, it is necessary to understand the age rules for giving ordination.

-One must be twenty years old to receive the ordination of a monk, and seven years old to receive the ordination of a novice.
-The preceptor must know this.
+One must be twenty years old to be ordained as a monk, and seven years old to receive novice vows.
+The teacher must know this.

-The above are the five conditions that must be fulfilled by the precepts and ordination guru.
+The above are the five conditions that must be fulfilled by the guru transmitting precepts and conferring ordination.

+3. Requirements for a Mahayana Guru

-3. The condition of the Mahayana guru requires Maitreya Bodhisattva to say in the "Sutra of Majesty":
+Maitreya Bodhisattva says in the "Ornament of Mahāyāna Sūtras":

-A good teacher must possess precepts, concentration and wisdom, Virtue is diligent and knowledgeable,

-With right view and good explanation, full of compassion and patience.
+>
+>One should follow a spiritual teacher who is disciplined, peaceful, serene,
+>
+>Endowed with special qualities, diligent, rich in scriptural learning,
+>
+>Highly realized concerning the nature of reality, skilled in speaking,
+>
+>The embodiment of love, and indefatigable.
+>

-The requirements for the masters of Mahayana lecturing and teaching are relatively high, and they need to meet ten conditions: possessing morality; possessing determination; possessing wisdom; profound knowledge; Be patient.
+The requirements for the masters lecturing and teaching the Mahayana are relatively high, and they need to meet ten conditions: possessing morality; possessing determination; possessing wisdom; profound knowledge; Patience.

+##### (1) Disciplined

-(1) The purpose of keeping the precepts with sufficient precepts is to use precepts to subdue the unruly mind, so precepts must be pure.
+Training in ethical discipline with vows.
+The purpose is to use precepts to tame the unruly mind, so the precepts should be pure.

 The precepts can be divided into three categories:

-the precepts of no liberation,

-the precepts of the bodhisattva,

-and the precepts of the tantric vehicle.
+The vow of non-liberation (for oneself alone),

+Bodhisattva vows,

+Tantric vows.

-The precepts of no liberation include the Theravada precepts, the Upasaka precepts, the Upasaka precepts, the novice precepts, the novice precepts, the study precepts, the monk precepts, and the monk precepts.
+The precepts of non-liberation include the Theravadan eight precepts, the Upasaka precepts, the Upasaka special precepts, the novice precepts, the novice precepts, the study precepts, the monk precepts, and the precepts of nuns.

-Keeping the precept of liberation can subdue the evil karma of the body and mouth.
+Keeping the precept of non-liberation can subdue the evil karma of body and speech.

-That is, the body must not kill, steal, or commit sexual misconduct, and the mouth must not speak lies, slander, double-talk, or slander.
+That is, the person must not kill, steal, or commit sexual misconduct, and must not speak lies, slander, double-talk, or harsh words.

-Holding the Bodhisattva Precepts can subdue the sinful karma of body, speech, and mind, especially the mind, which is the mind.
+Taking the Bodhisattva Vows can subdue the sinful karma of body, speech, and mind, especially the mind.

-For example, to subdue miserliness, it is required not to be miserly in wealth, nor to be miserly in Dharma, which is a matter of body and mouth; it is also required to practice generosity frequently, all of which are aimed at subduing the miserliness.
+For example, to subdue miserliness, it is required not to be miserly in wealth, nor to be miserly in Dharma, which is a matter of body and speech; it is also required to practice generosity frequently, all of which are aimed at subduing miserliness.

-The eighteen precepts of the Bodhisattva Precepts are mainly methods for subduing the mind.
+The eighteen Bodhisattva Vows are mainly methods for subduing the mind.

-The precepts of the tantra are also methods of subduing the mind.
+The Tantric Vows are also methods of subduing the mind.

-When these three precepts are purified, they will naturally subdue the body, speech, and mind.
+When these three vows are kept, they will naturally subdue the body, speech, and mind.

-Precepts can completely subdue the body and mouth, but not the mind.
+Taking precepts with vows can completely subdue the body and speech, but not the mind.
 The way to completely subdue the mind is to meditate.

 41

-(2) Having sufficient determinate form, sound, smell, taste, and touch, is called external environment.
-Having samsara and being unaffected by external conditions means having sufficient determinateness.
+##### (2) Having sufficient concentration

+Form, sound, smell, taste, and touch, is called external environment.
+Having concentration and being unaffected by external conditions means having sufficient determination.

 As a teacher, the mind must be able to settle down, and if you have the ability to meditate, it will be even more extraordinary.

-Many of our lineage masters have the skill of meditation.
+Many of our lineage masters were highly skilled in meditation.

 If you don't have the ability to meditate, you need to keep your mind stable at all times and not be troubled by external disturbances.

+##### (3) Wisdom

-(3) There are many kinds of wisdom with wisdom, which here refers to the wisdom of distinguishing right from wrong.
+Wisdom here refers to the wisdom of distinguishing right from wrong.

 As a teacher, you must have a strong ability to distinguish between good and evil, and if you have the wisdom of emptiness, it will be even more extraordinary.

+##### (4) Wealth of Scriptural Knowledge

-(4) As a teacher with profound knowledge, one must be able to fully understand the Dharma.
+As a teacher with profound scriptural knowledge, one must be able to fully understand the Dharma.

-First of all, you must master the methods of Theravada, then learn the methods of the Mahayana Buddhism, and then learn the methods of the Tantra, all of which must be learned.
+First of all, you must master the methods of Theravada, then learn the methods of the Mahayana Buddhism, and then learn the methods of the Tantra.
+All of these must be learned.

 In Tibetan Buddhism, it takes about sixteen years to learn the methods of Theravada and Mahayana sutras first.

-During these sixteen years, the master has to teach the scriptures every day, and the disciples have to recite it every day, and then learn and master it by debating the scriptures.
+During these sixteen years, the master has to teach the scriptures every day, and disciples have to recite them every day, and then learn and master it by debating the scriptures.
 Next, it takes seven or eight years to learn the tantra method.

 42

 All in all, even if he is very diligent, an ordinary Tibetan Buddhist monk needs to study for more than 20 years before he can become a guru.

-Not only that, as a guru, one must also master the teachings of the Tripitaka and the Five Mings.
+Not only that, as a guru, one must also master the teachings of the Tripitaka and the five traditional monastic subjects.

-The ten studies of the Five Ming and Ming Dynasties include astronomy, geography, medicine, and technology, etc. In Tibet, the knowledge is in the monasteries, and the good teachers who understand the knowledge are also in the monasteries.
+The ten topics of the five traditional monastic subjects and Ming Dynasties include astronomy, geography, medicine, and craftsmanship, etc. In Tibet, this knowledge was held in the monasteries, and the good teachers who possess this knowledge were also in the monasteries.

 Therefore, during the winter and summer vacations, there are always many students who come to the monastery to study.

-If you are proficient in the Tripitaka, you will have deep knowledge; if you are proficient in all the Five Mings and Ten Learnings, you will have a broader range of knowledge.
+If you are proficient in the Tripitaka, you will have deep knowledge; if you are proficient in all the five traditional monastic subjects and Ten Learnings, you will have a broader range of knowledge.

 As a guru, the most important thing is to be proficient in the essentials of the Tripitaka.

+##### (5) Right View

-(5) Having the right view and the right view refers to the right view of the emptiness of the dependent origin, the right view of the person without the self, the right view of the law without the self, and so on.
+Having the right view refers to the right view of the emptiness of dependent origination, the right view of the person without the self, the right view of the law without the self, and so on.

 The sutra says:

-"Virtues are more important than life, and right view is more important than morality.
+"Virtues are more important than life, and right view is more important than morality."

-"Without right view, it is impossible to have right faith, right thought, and right practice.
+Without right view, it is impossible to have right faith, right thought, and right practice.

 As a teacher, at the very least, you must understand emptiness, and it is better to realize emptiness.
 In this way, you have the right view of emptiness.

 43

-(6) Superior Morality and Ability
+##### (6) Superior Morality and Ability

 As a teacher, it is very important to surpass the disciple in virtue and ability.

-The Bodhisattva of Shiqin said in the "Collections of Relatives and Friends":
+The Bodhisattva Vasubandhu said in the "Collections of Relatives and Friends":

-Those who worship the inferior will degenerate, those who worship the same will not make progress, those who worship the superior will make progress, and those who worship the superior should be teachers.
+Those who worship the inferior will degenerate,

+Those who worship the same will not make progress,

+Those who worship the superior will make progress,

+And those who worship the superior should be taken as teachers.

-That is to say, if you worship a teacher whose morality is lower than your own, you will also degenerate; if you worship a teacher who is similar to you in all aspects, you will not make progress; only by worshiping a teacher can surpass your own teacher. , there will be progress.
+That is to say, if you worship a teacher whose morality is lower than your own, you will also degenerate; if you worship a teacher who is similar to you in all aspects, you will not make progress; only by worshiping a teacher can you surpass your own level.
+Then there will be progress.

 Therefore, we should take refuge in a teacher whose virtues and talents are superior to our own.

-Not necessarily in some special cases.
+This is not necessarily in some special cases.

 For example, none of Tsongkhapa's teachers surpassed Tsongkhapa in virtue and talent.
 Later, these teachers worshiped Tsongkhapa as their guru.

-Master Tsongkhapa had more than forty teachers, the most outstanding is Master Rendawa.
+Master Tsongkhapa had more than forty teachers, and the most outstanding is Master Rendawa.

 When Master Tsongkhapa studied the five great treatises, most of the content was taught by Master Rendawa.

-At the end of each lecture, Master Rendawa asked Master Tsongkhapa.
+At the end of each lecture, Master Rendawa questioned Master Tsongkhapa.
 He found that Master Tsongkhapa understood differently from himself.
 Master Tsongkhapa had a deeper and broader understanding.
-This was the case every time. .
+This was the case every time.

 44

-So after finishing the five great treatises, Master Rendawa worshipped Master Tsongkhapa as his teacher.
+So after finishing the five great treatises, Master Rendawa followed Master Tsongkhapa as his teacher.

-Several other masters of Master Tsongkhapa later worshiped Master Tsongkhapa as their masters.
-There is such a situation in Tibetan areas, if the disciples are good in virtue, knowledge and achievements, they will worship the disciples as masters.
+Several other teachers of Master Tsongkhapa later became students of Master Tsongkhapa and took him as their master.
+There is such a situation in Tibet, if the disciples are good in virtue, knowledge and achievements, a master will follow the disciples as masters.

 In general, the morality of the master must surpass that of the disciple.

-(7) Diligence and hard work
+##### (7) Diligence and hard work

 As a teacher, you must be diligent, study hard, and constantly improve yourself.

 You must also be diligent in teaching your disciples, diligent in teaching the Dharma, diligent in practice, and diligent in all aspects.

-(8) To be good at expository
+##### (8) Skill in Instructing Disciples

- means to be fluent in teaching the scriptures and teaching the Dharma, so that you can speak freely and speak without hindrance.
+This means to be fluent in teaching the scriptures and teaching the Dharma, so that you can speak freely and without hindrance.

-The language should be able to express the content of the scriptures clearly and satisfaactorily.
+The language should be able to express the content of the scriptures clearly and satisfactorily.

-(9) Compassionate Guru
+##### (9) Compassionate Guru

  It is very important to have a compassionate mind, and it is a very necessary condition for the promotion of Buddhism.

 45

-A compassionate guru will affect the people around him, making people very relaxed physically and mentally, and they will be more receptive when teaching the Dharma, and the disciples will be more willing to get close to such a guru.
+A compassionate guru will affect the people around him, making people very relaxed physically and mentally, and they will be more receptive when hearing the Dharma, and the disciples will be more willing to follow such a guru.

 At the same time, because of his compassion for all beings, such a master will take the initiative to remove all kinds of obstacles when he propagates the Dharma, which is more conducive to the spread and promotion of the Dharma.

 (10) Be patient.
+Abandoned Dispiritedness

-As a guru, you must be patient and not be annoying.
+As a guru, you must be patient and not get annoyed.

-Because disciples have different abilities, qualities, habits, etc., they may be asked repeatedly when they are just starting out, or in the process of learning and cultivation.
-The master must be patient and never tire of asking questions.
+Because every disciple has different abilities, qualities, habits, etc., they may ask the same questions over and over again when they are just starting out, or in the process of learning and cultivation.
+The master must be patient and never tire of answering questions or giving explanations.

 To be a Mahayana teacher who teaches sutras and Dharma, one must meet the above ten conditions.

-4. Requirements for a Tantric Guru:
+#### 4. Requirements for a Tantric Guru:

-A master of tantra empowerment needs to have many more conditions than a Mahayana master.
+There are many more requirements for a master of Tantra empowerments than those for a Mahayana master.
 At least thirteen conditions must be met:

 Uphold the three righteousness; be full of wisdom; be patient; be upright; No fraud; understand medicine and mantra; have compassion; know scriptures and teachings; master double ten methods;

 46

-(1) Keeping the three righteousness
+##### (1) Protecting the Three Doors

- refers to the three righteousness of body, speech and mind.
+This refers to the three righteousnesses of body, speech and mind.

  And avoiding the following harmful actions: